mirfan899/sppas/sppas/doc/05_CLI/52_CLI_annotations.md

 The following situations are possible:

-1. no input is given: the input is stdin and the output is stdout (if an output file name is given, it is ignored).
-In case of enriched orthographic transcription, only the faked tokenization is printed.
+1. no input is given: the input is `stdin` and the output is `stdout` (if an output file name is given, it is ignored).
+In case of Enriched Orthographic Transcription, only the faked tokenization is printed.

 2. an input is given, but no output: the result of the tokenization is added to the input file.